 There is no constant rate at which cataracts progress:

-- Even if a cataract does progress, it may be years before it interferes with vision.
+- Even if a cataract does progress, it may be months or years before it interferes with vision.
 Your doctor may recommend "watchful waiting" and delaying surgery while monitoring your condition on an on-going basis.

 The following measures may help manage early cataracts: